 Studies have found that regular exercise can help reduce stress, improve mood, and alleviate symptoms of anxiety and depression.
 It can also help to improve self-esteem and self-confidence.
 Exercise releases endorphins, which are hormones that make us feel good.
 It can also help to reduce the symptoms of ADHD and improve concentration.
 Conversely, a lack of physical activity can lead to poor mental health outcomes, such as higher levels of stress and anxiety.

-• Exercise can also help to improve sleep quality.
-Adolescents often struggle with sleep, but regular exercise can help to regulate their sleep cycles and make it easier to fall asleep and stay asleep.
+- Exercise can also improve sleep quality.
+Adolescents often struggle with sleep, but regular exercise can help regulate their sleep cycles and make it easier to fall and stay asleep.

 Encouraging your teen to get active is an important part of promoting their mental health.
 It doesn’t have to be a chore – there are plenty of fun activities that your teen can do to get moving.
 From team sports to individual activities like running or biking, there are plenty of ways to get your teen active.